Causes of Excessive Shedding in Dogs

 Dry Skin, Flakes, and the Shedding That Looks Worse Than It Is

-Dry skin can make shedding look worse than it is.
-When the skin surface is flaky, hairs don’t sit neatly; they lift, static-cling, and release more easily during petting.
+Dry skin makes shedding look worse than it is.
+When the surface is flaky, hairs do not sit neatly—they lift, cling with static, and release more easily during petting.
 You may also see dandruff on dark coats or a “snow globe” effect after brushing.
-Dryness can come from low humidity, frequent bathing, or a diet that doesn’t support skin oils.
+The usual causes are low humidity, frequent bathing, or a diet that does not support skin oils.

-The visible goal is comfort plus finish: skin that looks calm and a coat that lies flatter with a natural sheen.
-Adjust bathing frequency, choose a gentle dog-specific shampoo, and consider adding a skin-and-coat supplement as a daily support.
-When dryness improves, shedding often looks less chaotic even if the total hair cycle hasn’t changed dramatically.
+The visible goal is comfort plus finish: calm-looking skin and a coat that lies flatter with a natural sheen.
+Adjust bathing frequency, switch to a gentle dog-specific shampoo, and consider a daily skin-and-coat supplement.
+When dryness improves, shedding usually looks less chaotic even if the total hair cycle has not changed much.

 Hair Breakage from Friction and Brushing That Mimics Heavy Shedding